 - The mortgage lender declares a “default” (breach of the contract) after payments are missed and “accelerate the mortgage” so that the WHOLE mortgage now becomes due and payable.
 (This is why a mortgage payment is often returned to the homeowner after several missed payments – the whole loan is due.
 One payment will not pay it off.
 The lender sends it back to avoid a legal defense from the homeowner that by accepting the payment the lender was reinstituting the loan.)

 - The foreclosure auction is advertised in the newspaper for a specific date and time.
-In “non-judicial foreclosure” states — which is the case for DC, Maryland and Virginia — there is no actual court involvement in the process.
+In “non-judicial foreclosure” states — which is the case for DC and Maryland — there is no actual court involvement in the process.
 (In Maryland, a foreclosure case is “docketed” in the county court, but there is no actual suit where the lender has to prove his right to foreclose.)

 - At the auction, investors can, and sometimes bid, but usually it’s the mortgage lender itself that bids a part – but only a part — of its loan.
 For example, on a house with a $400,000 loan outstanding, and worth only $300,000, the lender may bid only $250,000 of its loan to win the auction.
 The balance of the loan – $150,000 in this example – is what is known in legal terminology as the “deficiency.”
 The lender can re-sell the house at a profit, but that is solely the lender’s to keep.

-Most of the states in the US, including MD, VA and DC permit the mortgage lender to sue the borrower to get a judgment from a court for that deficiency.
+Most of the states in the US, including MD and DC permit the mortgage lender to sue the borrower to get a judgment from a court for that deficiency.

 And once the lender has a judgment, it can proceed to forcibly enforce that judgment through a variety of means it chooses including seizing the borrower’s bank accounts, placing a lien on the borrower’s property and/or requiring an employer to deduct from the borrower’s paycheck and send it to the judgment creditor (known as garnishment).
 In this area, the judgment creditor is permitted to take up to 25% of the debtor’s take-home pay.